 The District's policy permits employees to accumulate earned but unused vacation benefits, which are eligible for payment upon separation from the District.
+An employee may also request to buy back vacation hours as desired during the year but must request a minimum of 10 hours per buyback, and must have a minimum remaining balance of 40 hours of vacation leave accrual after the purchase of said vacation hours for the calendar year.
 The liability for such leave is reported as an expense when incurred.